Anthonykung/ECE-341-Dark-Theme-Lab-Template/README.md

 ### Where Does Document Starts

-Document starts at [Line 80] it has a giant comment block you can't miss it.
+Document starts at [Line 80] it has a giant comment block that says `BEGIN YOUR REPORT` you can't miss it.
 Everything after [Line 80] until the comment that says `END YOUR REPORT` should be changed.

 ## Stuff To Change